State Theatre (Bay City, Michigan)

 The State Theatre is a single-screen movie theater located in Bay City, Michigan.
 Built in 1908 during the booming lumbering era in Michigan, the State Theatre was originally known as the Bijou, and was one of the many vaudeville and burlesque houses in Bay City.
-In 1930 the theater was renovated and reopened as the "Bay".
+In 1930 the theater was renovated and reopened as the "Bay."

 The ownership and the name of the theater changed over the years until July 2000, when the theater was purchased by the Bay City Downtown Development Authority who restored the Mayan motif marquee.
+The theatre closed again in 2024 but reopened under new ownership later that year.

 History

-In September 1908, the Bijou vaudeville theatre opened on Washington Avenue in Downtown Bay City.
-In August 1920 the theatre's name was changed to the "Orpheum".

-The theater was renovated in 1930 to resemble a Mayan pyramid by renowned architect C. Howard Crane whose impressive body of work includes the twin Fox Theatres in Detroit and St. Louis, Missouri.

-Among the theater owners over the years were the Butterfield family who also owned theaters throughout the Flint/Great Lakes Bay region and the Ashman Brothers.